-You can replace the air filter while the projector is mounted to the ceiling, if necessary.
-The illustrations here show the projector placed on a table.
+You can replace the air filter while the projector is mounted to the ceiling or placed on a table.

 1. Turn off the projector and unplug the power cord.

 2. Place your finger into the groove at the top of the air filter cover and pull to open the cover.